 Description of problem.
 The Corps needs to complete replacement of the cables at Ice Harbor floating navigation lock guidewall that began last fiscal year.
 Work was interrupted by the contractor due to growing concerns over the COVID-19 pandemic.
 Dredging would need to be conducted to locate two anchor blocks and all four of the anchor cables will be replaced.
-The Corps plans to replace these cables December 2020 through March 2021.
+The Corps plans to replace these cables February 1, through March 2, 2021.
 Divers would attach the new cables to the anchors.

 The cables are attached to two anchor blocks in the forebay of the dam.
 One of the anchor blocks is buried under approximately 20 feet of accumulated sediment.
 The Corps proposes to remove the accumulated sediment by hydraulically dredging the material using a 6-inch intake suction valve and disposing the material in an in-water contained area located in the north side of the forebay.
 Approximately 2,000 cubic yards of sediment would be moved.
 Dredging is scheduled to occur while the north shore fishway is be out of operation for winter maintenance in February.
 Movement of sediments within the forebay could potentially affect fish present in the area near the dam.
-Dive work to replace cables will occur during the Navigation Lock outage in March and will require a spill outage.
+Dive work to replace cables will occur immediately following the dredge work in late February.

 Type of outage required (relate to deviation from FPP).
-No spill during March 6-20, 2021.
+No spill during March 1-2, 2021.

 Dates of impacts/repairs.
-Dredging: February 1-, 2021 during the in-water work window.
-Attachment of cables immediately following dredging in March 6 to 20, 2021 during the navigation outage.
-No spill can occur during dive work.
+Dredging: February 1-20, 2021 during the in-water work window.
+Attachment of cables immediately following dredging in February 21, through March 2 , 2021.
+No spill can occur during dive work and while the dive barge is anchored in the forebay.

 Length of time for repairs.
-Dredging will take place over three weeks between December 15 through February 28, 2021 and attachment of cables immediately following dredging.
+Dredging will take place over three weeks between February 1-20 , 2021 and attachment of cables immediately following dredging.
 Dredging could occur both day and night.
 Contractor is targeting February for dredging when the fish ladder is anticipated to be closed.

 Impact on fish facility operation (fishway, JFF, etc.).
 None.
 North shore fishway will be open as usual December, January, and March.

 Impact on project operations (unit priority, forebay/tailwater operation and/or spill).
-Spillway would be closed February 1 through March 6 to 20 to allow for cable replacement.
+Spillway would be closed February 1 through March 2 to allow for cable replacement.
 A barge would be staged in the forebay during cable replacement activities.
 No spill can occur during dive work.

 Analysis of potential impacts to fish.
 Include: